CodeDifferently/piano-lecture/README.md

 ### Changing the title
 Let's look at making changes to the title.
-Think about various colors you would like to incorporate into your design.
-Next lets match the tag in `HTML` with the selector in our `style.css`.
-We can also change the font size.
+First, let's give our piano a name.
+Pick whatever you like.
+To change the title, we need to find the heading tag or `<h1>` element.
+Delete the text inside the opening and closing tags and replace with your chosen name.
+Below is what the code will look like.
+Replace the words "Name Your Piano" with your title.

 ```HTML
 <body>